Get paid for professional social media stalking

 But if you're new to the game, here are some top tips:

 Facebook will probably be your go-to social media platform for stalking purposes, but don't forget TikTok, Twitter, Instagram, Pinterest and even LinkedIn are all good for informational purposes.

 The more social media profiles a person has, and the more they match up, the more likely they are to be a real person.

 Reverse image search

-If you're a catfish, you won't be able to use a photo of yourself on your dating profile – and a fake photo has to come from somewhere.
+If you're a catfish, you won't be able to use a photo of yourself on your dating profile.
+And a fake photo has to come from somewhere.

 If you head to Google Images, you should notice a little camera icon in the corner of the search bar.
 Click that and it'll give you the option to either paste an image URL or upload an image.

-The mobile number technique
+Search their mobile number

 Use your common sense

-If something feels a bit fishy, then there's probably a reason for that.
+If something feels a bit fishy, there's probably a reason for that.
 Of course, not everyone will have an extensive online presence, but use your common sense if you're struggling to find someone or their profiles don't look legit.